Vietnam.vn - Nền tảng quảng bá Việt Nam

 In addition, visitors can visit Myeongdong night market or Seoul's oldest market Namdaemun for shopping and dining.
 These places are considered " culinary paradise" with traditional dishes of the Korean people.

 For K-pop fans, visitors can visit the former headquarters of the Korea Tourism Organization (KTO) in Seoul.
-Today, the KTO headquarters has moved to Ganwon, while the Seoul headquarters is used as a complex center, providing visitors with all the information about Korean culture, music, movies, and tourist attractions.
+Today, the KTO headquarters has moved to Ganwon, while the Seoul headquarters is used as a complex center, providing all information to tourists about Korean culture, music, movies, and tourist attractions.
 In addition, visitors can visit LOL park, a destination for tourists who love e-Sports.

 Phuong Anh